-- Peter Hubbard, Head of Equities and Director of Portfolio Management of the Adviser and Vice President of the Trust, has been responsible for the management of the Fund since September 2021.
-He has been responsible for the management of certain funds in the Invesco family of ETFs since June 2007 and has been associated with the Adviser since 2005. - Gregory Meisenger, Portfolio Manager of the Adviser, has been responsible for the management of the Fund since September 2021.
+- Jeffrey W. Kernagis, Senior Portfolio Manager of the Adviser, has been responsible for the management of the Fund since April 2018.
+He has been responsible for the management of certain funds in the Invesco family of ETFs since September 2007 and has been associated with the Adviser since 2007. - Greg Meisenger, Portfolio Manager of the Adviser, has been responsible for the management of the Fund since September 2018.
 He has been responsible for the management of certain funds in the Invesco family of ETFs since May 2018 and has been associated with the Adviser since March 2018.
-Prior to joining the Adviser, Mr. Meisenger was a Portfolio Manager with Columbia Management Investment Advisers, LLC since 2015. - Jeremy Neisewander, Portfolio Manager of the Adviser, has been responsible for the management of the Fund since September 2021.
+Prior to joining the Adviser, Mr. Meisenger was a Portfolio Manager with Columbia Management Investment Advisers, LLC since 2015. - Jeremy Neisewander, Portfolio Manager of the Adviser, has been responsible for the management of the Fund since April 2018.
 He has been responsible for the management of certain funds in the Invesco family of ETFs since April 2018 and has been associated with the Adviser since April 2018.
 Prior to joining the Adviser, Mr. Neisewander was a Vice President and Portfolio Manager with Guggenheim Investments since 2014.